 - There is a strong culture of self-publishing which existed many years before blogging

-- Community is still very important in Russia, as is maintaining friendships and connections
+- Community is still very important in Russia, as is maintaining friendships and school connections

-Russian is the official language, and it’s estimated that it’s spoken by 81 per cent of the population and their first and only language.
+Russian is the official language, and it’s estimated that it’s spoken by 81 % of the population and their first and only language.
 There are over one hundred minority languages spoken, with most speakers also speaking Russian.
-The most popular minority language is Tartar, spoken by more than three per cent of the population.
+The most common minority language is Tartar, spoken by more than 3% of the population.

 Most Russians are strongly patriotic and take great pride in being able to withstand harsher environmental, social and political situations than others would be able to cope with.
 It generally takes a long time to build a relationship of trust, which is one of the reasons why Russians value sincerity and patience.

-Russians have a history built on agricultural community held land, with decision making being taken by a local assembly of heads of the household.
-This social structure was pervasive prior to the 1930s and as a result there is still a strong sense of community in Russia.
+Russians have a history built on community-held agricultural land, with decision-making being taken by a local assembly comprised of heads of the household.
+This social structure was pervasive prior to the 1930s, and as a result, there is still a strong sense of community in Russia.

 Maintaining ties within the community is so central to the culture that Russians have a word – svyasi – which refers to the need to have influential friends or connections that can help you make your way in life.
 This is one of the reasons that Odnoklassniki is so popular: Russians consider it very important to maintain school friendships.